-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have Learning Outcomes for Master of Religious Education (MRE) Program: This degree is awarded to students who demonstrated the following: have demonstrated the following: a) b) c) f) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; Developed ability to: iii.
-Gather, review, evaluate and interpret information; and iv.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed critical thinking and analytical skills inside and outside the discipline; and Ability to apply learning from one or more areas outside the discipline.
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have Learning Outcomes for Master of Religious Education (MRE) Program: This degree is awarded to students who demonstrated the following: have demonstrated the following: a) Deve unde meth theo assu as w disci b) Deve the r inclu an in how field: c) Deve iii. iv. eloped knowledge and critical erstanding of the key concepts, hodologies, current advances, pretical approaches and imptions in a discipline overall, rell as in a specialized area of ipline; eloped understanding of many of major fields in a discipline uding, where appropriate, from interdisciplinary perspective, and the fields may intersect with is in related disciplines; eloped ability to: Gather, review, evaluate and interpret information; and Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; eloped, detailed knowledge of experience in research in an of the discipline; eloped critical thinking and ytical skills inside and outside discipline; and ity to apply learning from one or e areas outside the discipline.
 Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
 Foundational knowledge of Scripture a well as a broad understanding of the historical and theological development of at least one Christian tradition represented in the Toronto School of Theology; and Foundational knowledge of Christian ethics of at least one Christian tradition, and be able to give a reasoned theological response to contemporary ethical and social issues.
-An un derstanding of methods of enquiry or reactivity, or both, in their primary area by that enables the student to: Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship.
+An understa creative active of study that a) Evaluation different probes ideases b) Devisolve and c) Desconding of cu ge of methodologies anding of methods of enquiry or vity, or both, in their primary area t enables the student to: uate the appropriateness of erent approaches to solving blems using well established is and techniques: ise and sustain arguments or e problems using these methods; cribe and comment upon aspects urrent research or equivalent anced scholarship.
 Ability to articulate what the dominant methodologies are in an area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
 Integrated critical and constructive theological reflection into the content and processes of educational ministry; and Ability to critique and evaluate educational, social, and behavioural sciences that undergird educational practice, as well as the cultural contexts in which educational ministry occurs.
 3. Application of Knowledge The ability to review, present and critically evaluate qualitative and quantitative information to: a) Develop lines of argument; b) Make sound judgments in accordance with the major theories Ability to employ appropriate methodologies, sources and norms of at least one Christian or spiritual tradition to: Engage in respectful dialogue with other disciplines and traditions; Interpret cultural contexts; Ability to theologically analyze educational programming in terms of its design, administration and assessment.